jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

   7. If it is not
   8. Set that value to 1

+* Set ForestMask_sonoma as the output and define the path to your working directory.
 * Run the script by clicking |action|.
 The resulting mask now has a value of 0 for forested pixels, and 1 for non-forested pixels.

 .. image:: img/18-Masking_imgmath.png